 It was a black television console cabinet.
 It wasn’t in bad shape.
 The door just needed a new hinge.
 It also had bun feet!
 Score!
 Anyways, the top was scratched beyond repair.
 The piece was not real wood, so I knew I could not do a lot of sanding to remove the scratches.
 But that’s okay, it was still workable.

 The piece sat in my garage for about 2 weeks.
 I pondered and pondered over it for days.
 That’s how I start to “see” a piece.
-I sat down to sketch out my idea so that I could share it with my husband.
+I sat down to sketch out my ideas to repurpose this tv stand so that I could share it with my husband.
 I am a visual person, I must see it on paper.
 Trust me when I say I am no artist.
 But with a ruler, I can sketch out an overall plan.

 He also replaced the sides and bottom pieces.

 I gave the piece a light sanding with Gator 220 grit sandpaper.
 Just enough to scuff it up so that the paint would adhere better.
 After, I wiped the piece down with tacky paper to remove any dust that was left from sanding.
-I then gave it a good cleaning with TSP.
+I then gave it a good cleaning with vinegar and water.

 I painted two light coats of the chalk paint, allowing a 24-hour drying period between coats.
 I know that seems like a long time, but I have found that it gives the piece a more durable finish.
 Remember, two light coats are better than one thick coat.

-Before applying glaze, always apply your topcoat.
+Before applying the glaze, always apply your topcoat.
 If you do not, the glaze will seep into your paint color and look dirty.
-My go-to top coat is Polycrylic by Minwax.
+My go-to topcoat is Polycrylic by Minwax.
 Applying the topcoat first also gives you more control over the glaze.

 We then attached the beadboard back.
-I purchased two door knobs from D. Lawless Hardware.
+I purchased two doorknobs from D. Lawless Hardware.
 I love this company!
-Their hardware is affordable, and they have a super selection!
+Their hardware is affordable, and they have a superb selection!

-And here she is!
+And here is the repurposed tv stand!
 Can you believe the difference?